 How does Opte work?

-The Opte stick scans the skin with an advanced digital camera that captures 200 frames per second and instantly analyzes each image using a proprietary algorithm to detect tonal imperfections not visible to the human eye.
+The Opte stick scans skin with an advanced digital camera that captures 200 frames per second and instantly analyzes each image using a proprietary algorithm to detect tonal imperfections not visible to the human eye.

 By correcting imperfections in real time, Opte also faces the appearance of sun spots and hyperpigmentation points over time.